 Cent x Cent - 2018

-Cent x Cent is an organic/biodynamic white wine from the Terra Alta D.O. in Catalunya, province of Tarragona.
+An organic/biodynamic white wine from the Terra Alta D.O. in Catalunya, in the province of Tarragona.

-Made up of 100% Garnacha Blanca (White Garnacha), from two vineyards; La Bassa at 440 meters above sea level, and La Novena at 480 meters, both over 60 years old on argilo-calcareous soils.
+Cent x Cent, which literally translates to One Hundred Percent, is made with 100% Garnacha Blanca (White Garnacha), from two vineyards; La Bassa at 440 meters above sea level, and La Novena at 480 meters, both over 60 years old growing in argilo-calcareous soils.

-Crisp, bright and refreshing with peachy, citrus and quince notes, nice acidity and an elegant and balanced palate.
+Crisp, bright and refreshing with peachy, citrus, and quince notes, nice acidity and an elegantly balanced palate.

-Cent x Cent, that literally translates to 100%, follows a somehow peculiar elaboration.
+Cent x Cent undergoes an unusual method of production called sangrado, translated to bled.
 Once destemmed the whole grapes are fermented in small stainless steel vats.
-Then, the just fermented must is extracted by gravity without pressing (this method is called "sangrado"), and poured on to 1000-litre clay amphoras, where it ages in contact with its lees for five months.
+The freshly fermented must is then bled from the tanks (sangrado) using only gravity without any pressing and poured into 1000-liter clay amphoras, where it ages in contact with its lees for five months.

-The wine was bottled on the 29th of April, 2019, on waning moon.
+The wine was bottled on the 29th of April, 2019, during a waning moon.